ga-wdi-remote/js-hw-express-create-read/pirates-wiki/readme.md

 </details>

 ## APP
-The app will show a list of famous pirates' names.
+You will create an Express app that shows a list of famous pirates' names.
 When you click on a name, a new page lists more information about them.

 The app will also be able to store new pirate entries.
 Clicking on "New Pirate" will create and store the new pirate, and be displayed on the index page.